prividentity/PrivateIdentity-Oldd/Predict-Enroll-library.md

 **Response**

-The response of an Enroll request returns O as a success given data validation and database storage success.
-The response returns -1 if the user already exists in the model.
-The response returns -2 if the embedding distance is too far caused by at least one bad enroll embedding (usually caused by a bad enroll image).
+The response of an Enroll request returns `O` as a success given data validation and database storage success.
+The response returns `-1` if the user already exists in the model.
+The response returns `-2` if the embedding distance is too far caused by at least one bad enroll embedding (usually caused by a bad enroll image).

 ```
-{
-    "message": "OK",
-    "status": 0,
-    "subject_id": "100045"
-}
 {
     "PII": {
         "enroll_level": "1"